Radoslaw-Wolnik/Better-Bookmarks/README.md

 npm test
 ```

+## ToDo:
+ - [ ] browser.bookmarks.openInTabClosesMenu set to false should make it so the toolbar doesn't close after opening a bookmark in a tab. (ctrl + click does not close the bookmarks folder)
+ - [ ] restoring and backuping sessions

 ## Contributing

 While this is primarily a personal project, contributions or suggestions are welcome.
 Please see the [Contributing Guide](CONTRIBUTING.md) for more details.